simonqv/INDA/README.md

 * In your case, you should extend `StackTest` with a test class called `LinkedListTest`.
 * **LinkedListTest** is the class that you should run with JUnit!
-If it correctly extends `StackTest`, it will inherit the tests in it.
+If it correctly extends `StackTest`, it will inherit its tests.
 This is why we have an abstract test class for the `Stack` interface: for every implementation of `Stack`, we can simply extend `StackTest` with another test class, without having to reimplement the same tests!

 To summarize, you should implement the unimplemented tests in `StackTest`, and extend the class with your own test class `LinkedListTest`.